 The total school enrollment in Zebulon town, North Carolina was 1,763 in 2015-2019.
 Nursery school enrollment was 91 and kindergarten through 12th grade enrollment was 1,258.
 College or graduate school enrollment was 414.

 The 2020 Census ended on Oct.
 15. Thank you to everyone who participated.
-Final results will be delivered some time in 2021.

 Data from the census will be used to determine: